moonlight-stream/moonlight-embedded/README.md

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.

-Limelight-pc allows you to stream your full collection of Steam games from your powerful Windows desktop to another PC or laptop running Linux/OSX/Windows.
+Limelight-pi allows you to stream your full collection of Steam games from your powerful Windows desktop to your Raspberry Pi.

+[Limelight-common](https://github.com/limelight-stream/limelight-common) is the shared codebase between different implementations

+[Limelight-common](https://github.com/irtimmer/limelight-common) is the forked code used by Limelight-pi

 [Limelight](https://github.com/cgutman/limelight) also has an Android implementation.